-Students in the ABC Masters Program complete the basic courses required of all MA students as well as a thesis and additional courses required for the Advanced Certificate in Animal Behavior and Conservation.
-The Certificate is a post-baccalaureate program registered in the State of New York.
-It is open to both certificate only as well as masters level students.
+Students in the ABC Master's program complete the basic courses required of all MA students as well as a thesis and additional courses required for the Advanced Certificate in Animal Behavior and Conservation.
+The Certificate is a post-baccalaureate program registered with the State of New York.
+It is open to both certificate only students as well as masters level students.

 For more information on Graduate Admissions to Hunter College, please click here.

 Students in the MA program in ABC are required to complete a minimum of 15 credits in ABC (see below) and a thesis - a 1 or 2 semester research project conducted in the field, zoo, aquarium or laboratory.
 Also required for the MA are:

 PSYCH 701 or 739 or 747 – Experimental Psychology or Research Methods in Animal Behavior or Experimental Social Psychology (3 credits):Course designed to develop an understanding of the research process from formulating a testable hypothesis, to designing the study, to collecting and analyzing data, to publishing the results.
 Assumes a background in experimental methods at the undergraduate level and a graduate course in statistics.

 PSYCH 702 - Proseminar in Psychology (3 credits): An introduction to various content areas within psychology.